UKPLab/kg2text/README.md

 # Modeling Global and Local Node Contexts for Text Generation from Knowledge Graphs
-This repository contains the code for the paper: "[Modeling Global and Local Node Contexts for Text Generation from Knowledge Graphs](https://arxiv.org/pdf/2001.11003.pdf)".
+This repository contains the code for the TACL paper: "[Modeling Global and Local Node Contexts for Text Generation from Knowledge Graphs](https://arxiv.org/pdf/2001.11003.pdf)".

 > This repository contains experimental software and is published for the sole purpose of giving additional background details on the respective publication.

 This project is implemented using the framework [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py) and the library [PyTorch Geometric](https://github.com/rusty1s/pytorch_geometric).
-Please, refer to their website for further details on the installation and dependencies.
+Please, refer to their websites for further details on the installation and dependencies.

 ## Environments and Dependencies